ButylLee/ButylLee_toys/README.md

 # ButylLee_toys

-* [VarTypeDict](VarTypeDict): A Dictionary that contains various type value, using template meta-programming.
+* [VarTypeDict](VarTypeDict): A Dictionary that can contain various type value, using template meta-programming.